Jonathan3016/EE5907_Pattern-Recognition/Assignment 2/README.md

 This project is conducted on the [CMU PIE](https://www.ri.cmu.edu/publications/the-cmu-pose-illumination-and-expression-database/) dataset and selfie photos taken by myself which stored in a folder called `Selfie`.
 There are in total 68 different subjects and I randomly selected 25 subjects from it.
 For each chosen subject, use 70% of the images provided for training and use the remaining 30% for testing.
 In addition to the provided CMU PIE images, I took 10 selfie photos for myself, converted them to grayscale images, resized them into the same resolution as the CMU PIE images (i.e., 32×32) and split them into 7 for training and 3 for testing.

-* The dataset processing code used in this project is stored in the data folder along with the processing results in the format '.npy'.
+* The dataset processing code used in this project is stored in the ["data"](https://github.com/Jonathan3016/EE5907_Pattern-Recognition/tree/29e2c622cd6c6b4b66e6bb91ffb60a35f9b0e073/Assignment%202/data) folder along with the processing results in the format '.npy'.

 ```
 ├── data